New Zealand Subantarctic Islands: History

+European exploration took place in the 19th century, often involving exploiting the natural resources of the area for sealing and whaling etc. Some shipwrecks took place in the region, with crews being forced to live off the land.
+Hardwicke on Auckland Island represents one of the few serious attempts by Europeans to set up a settlement in the islands, subsequently abandoned.

 Until 1995, scientific research staff were stationed permanently at a meteorological station on Campbell Island.
 Since then, the islands have been uninhabited, though they are periodically visited by researchers and tourists.
 Protection of reserves was strengthened in 2014, becoming the largest natural sanctuary in the nation.